python/cpython/Doc/library/quopri.rst

    ``input.readline()`` returns an empty string. *quotetabs* is a flag which controls whether to encode embedded spaces and tabs; when true it encodes such embedded whitespace, and when false it leaves them unencoded.
-Note that spaces and tabs appearing at the end of lines are always encoded, as per :rfc:`1521`.
+Note that spaces and tabs appearing at the end of lines are always encoded, as per :rfc:`1521`.  *header* is a flag which controls if spaces are encoded as underscores as per :rfc:`1522`.

-.. function:: decodestring(s[,header])
+.. function:: decodestring(s, header=False)

    Like :func:`decode`, except that it accepts a source string and returns the corresponding decoded string.

-.. function:: encodestring(s[, quotetabs])
+.. function:: encodestring(s, quotetabs=False, header=False)

-   Like :func:`encode`, except that it accepts a source string and returns the corresponding encoded string.  *quotetabs* is optional (defaulting to 0), and is passed straight through to :func:`encode`.
+   Like :func:`encode`, except that it accepts a source string and returns the corresponding encoded string.  *quotetabs* and *header* are optional (defaulting to ``False``), and are passed straight through to :func:`encode`.

 .. seealso::